-As filming for Series 4 of Pooches at Play comes to an end, one of the biggest take-outs for me was how dogs are helping people connect in their local community more than ever, and the important role they play in helping people overcome loneliness, isolation and anxiety.
+Filming Pooches at Play has enabled me to see first hand just home dogs are helping people connect in their local community more than ever, and the important role they play in helping people overcome loneliness, isolation and anxiety.

 This is not surprising of course, as there is an ever growing amount of research being done that shows the positive impact pets have on our lives.
 It’s well known that they help to reduce stress and increase our feel good hormones through their unconditional love and support, as well as getting us out and about more for better health.

-In this series though it really does hit home, as we share the stories of some wonderful charities and other community organisations that are helping to support the elderly and other people in need who have come to rely on the company of their dog to help them get through life.
+In the current TV series though it really does hit home, as we share the stories of some wonderful charities and other community organisations that are helping to support the elderly and other people in need who have come to rely on the company of their dog to help them get through life.

-One of the first charities we met as we embarked on our caravanning adventure and hit the road to the Bellarine Peninsula was Cherished Pets.
+One of the first charities we met as we embarked on our caravanning adventure and hit the road to the Bellarine Peninsula in Victoria, Australia, was Cherished Pets.

-We have also with some amazing dogs that are literally helping save lives, as well as people and groups that are helping provide forever homes to dogs and cats rescued from shelters and pounds.
+Throughout Series 4 we also meet some amazing dogs that are literally helping save lives, as well as people and groups that are helping provide forever homes to dogs and cats rescued from shelters and pounds.
+Through the TV show and this website I aim to provide you with plenty of pet-friendly travel advice and information while also meeting up with some human and furry locals to share their tips on where to stay and what to do on your holidays together.

-The one common thread in all of these stories was showing how dogs are helping people connect in their local community, to the benefit of people, the dogs and the local community.
+The one common thread in all of these stories is how dogs are helping people connect in their local community to the benefit of people, the dogs and the local community.
+This series is also packed full of other training, health, nutrition and grooming advice to help keep your pooch healthy and happy.

 Until next time,